mcabbott/AxisKeys.jl/README.md

 [![Build Status](https://travis-ci.org/mcabbott/AxisRanges.jl.svg?branch=master)](https://travis-ci.org/mcabbott/AxisRanges.jl)

-This package defines a wrapper which, alongside any array, stores an extra "range" for each dimension.
-This may be useful to store perhaps actual times of measurements, or some strings labeling columns, etc.
-These will be propagated through many operations on arrays.
+This package defines a thin wrapper which, alongside any array, stores an extra "range" for each dimension.
+This may be useful to store perhaps actual times of measurements, or some strings labeling columns, etc. These will be propagated through many operations on arrays, including broadcasting, `map` and comprehensions.

-They can also be used to look up elements:
-While indexing `A[i]` expects an integer `i ∈ axes(A,1)` as usual, `A(t)` instead looks up `t ∈ ranges(A,1)`.
+They can also be used to look up elements: While indexing `A[i]` expects an integer `i ∈ axes(A,1)`  as usual, `A(t)` instead looks up `t ∈ ranges(A,1)`.

 The package aims to work well with [NamedDims.jl](https://github.com/invenia/NamedDims.jl), which attaches names to dimensions.
 (These names are a tuple of symbols, like those of a `NamedTuple`.)
 There's a convenience function `wrapdims` which constructs any combination:
 ```julia
 A = wrapdims(rand(10), 10:10:100)    # RangeArray
 B = wrapdims(rand(2,3), :row, :col)  # NamedDimsArray